Frequently Asked Questions

 Q. Why is it called the ‘Big Mountain Challenge?’

-The Challenge is in the heart of the French Alps, surrounded by mountains hence ‘Big Mountain.’
 It’s a challenge because you will be cycling some challenging ascents (particularly if you’re on the Everest and Kilimanjaro routes).

 Q. What is included in the full package option?

-The Big Mountain Challenge runs from 16 to 20 September 2022.
+The Big Mountain Challenge runs from 18 to 22 September 2025.
 Dates vary each year.

 Q. Are flights included in the costs?